Jordan94360/Data-Science-Project-Portfolio/YouTube Comment Sentiment Analysis/README.md

     - The majority of comment sentiment is neutral, but is largely more positive than negative.
 (See Plot 1)
     - None of the best performing videos were ranked in the top 10 videos with high sentiment.
 (See Plot 3, 5, 19-20)
     - Average sentiment for each video is normally distributed over a medium positive sentiment rating.
 (See Plot 2)
-    - Sentiment increased progressivly from the first video until September 2020 where it has been on the decline.
+    - Sentiment increased progressivly from the first video until September 2020 where it has been on the decline since.
 (See Plot 7)

 - **If sentiment isn't a good predictor of success, then what is?**
     - The top 10 best performing videos all were between 6-13 minutes long or were long form (+30 minutes).
 (See Plot 21)